-Education B.A., University of Tennessee, Knoxville, 1987; B.A., Katholieke Universiteit Leuven, Belgium, 1988; J.D., Vanderbilt School of Law, 1991 Honors/ Awards M&A Litigation Attorney of the Year in California, Corporate International , 2015; Super Lawyer, 2014; Attorney of the Year, California Lawyer , 2012; B.A., Great Distinction, Katholieke Universiteit Leuven, Belgium, 1988; B.A., Honors, University of Tennessee, Knoxville, 1987; Authorities Editor, Vanderbilt Journal of Transnational Law , 1991 actions filed against corporations such as Huffy, Pall and Verizon.
-Ms. Baig was part of the litigation and trial team in White v.
-Cellco Partnership d/b/a Verizon Wireless, which ultimately settled for \$21 million and Verizon's agreement to an injunction restricting its ability to impose early termination fees in future subscriber agreements.
-She also prosecuted numerous stock option backdating actions, securing tens of millions of dollars in cash recoveries, as well as the implementation of comprehensive corporate governance enhancements for companies victimized by fraudulent stock option practices.
-Her clients have included the Counties of Santa Clara and Santa Cruz, as well as state, county and municipal pension funds across the country.
+Education B.A., University of Tennessee, Knoxville, 1987; B.A., Katholieke Universiteit Leuven, Belgium, 1988; J.D., Vanderbilt School of Law, 1991 Honors/ Awards M&A Litigation Attorney of the Year in California, Corporate International, 2015; Super Lawyer, 2014-2016; Attorney of the Year, California Lawyer, 2012; B.A., Great Distinction, Katholieke Universiteit Leuven, Belgium, 1988; B.A., Honors, University of Tennessee, Knoxville, 1987; Authorities Editor, Vanderbilt Journal of Transnational Law, 1991 investment funds.
+Baig has litigated a number of cases through jury trial, resulting in multi-million dollar awards and settlements for her clients and has prosecuted securities fraud, consumer and derivative actions obtaining millions of dollars in recoveries against corporations such as Wells Fargo, Verizon, Celera, Pall and Prudential.